DylanLawless/inspire2022lawless.github.io/docs/README.md

 # Colophon
 This page uses the body font Switzer-Light, a neo-grotesk Latin-script typeface with 18 styles, designed by Jérémie Hornus.
-The layout is based on the jekyll-theme-cayman.
+Body text color is #0a2e4a and additional colors are found in \_sass/variables.scss The layout is based on the jekyll-theme-cayman.
 It was developed using a local installation of the Jekyll Ruby gem and published using GitHub Pages.
 Add the methods section for all data access and software here.